All Episodes

 I don't deny it.

-But Mark, even that doesn't work anymore with Democrats.
+But, Mark, even that doesn't work anymore with Democrats.

 So you might get a couple.

-So it's a different town.
+And so it's a different town.

 But listen, man, I think the Democrats are slitting their own throat.

-They're waging, you know, war.
+They're waging war.

 It's all class warfare.